emreyilmaz00/emreyilmaz00.github.io/_projects/3_project.md

 </div>

-## Deep Learning Approach to an Airfoil Inverse Desing Problem
+## ConvNets for Airfoil Inverse Design
  - Airfoil inverse problem was reformulated and solved using a framework constructed with deep convolutional neural networks.
  - Published a conference paper: <a href="https://arc.aiaa.org/doi/10.2514/6.2018-3420">AIAA Aviation'18</a> {% cite yilmaz18 %}.